Efficient quantum processing of ideals in finite rings: Introduction

 Let $R$ be a finite ring with identity, which need not be commutative.
 Let $\tilde{R} = \{r_1,\ldots,r_n\}$ be a subset of $R$ such that each element of $R$ can be obtained by some sequence of additions and multiplications of elements of $\tilde{R}$.
 We say that $\tilde{R}$ is a generating set for $R$.
 Let $I$ be the left ideal in $R$ generated by $\tilde{I}$.
 That is, $I$ is the smallest subset of $R$ containing $\tilde{I}$ that is closed under addition and closed under left multiplication by elements of $R$.
 Throughout this paper we mainly discuss left ideals.
 One can similarly define right ideals and two-sided ideals, and the generalization of our algorithms to these cases is a straightforward generalization.
 Note that $R$ is itself an ideal in $R$.

 A left ideal $I$ in a finite ring $R$ forms an Abelian group $(I,+)$ under addition.
 Any generating set $\{a_1,\ldots,a_\ell\}$ for an Abelian group $A$ yields a homomorphism from $\mathbb{Z}_{s_1} \times \ldots \times \mathbb{Z}_{s_\ell}$ to $A$ where $s_1,\ldots,s_l$ are the orders of $a_1,\ldots,a_\ell$.
 In additive notation, this homomorphism takes the integers $z_1,\ldots,z_\ell$ to $\sum_{j=1}^\ell z_j a_j$.
 The structure theorem for finite Abelian groups states that there exists a generating set for $A$ such that this homomorphism is an isomorphism.
-We call this a {\em generating set of the invariant factors}, or i.\ f.\ generating set for short.
-The main tool in this paper is an efficient quantum algorithm to find an i.\ f.\ generating set for $(I,+)$.
-No polynomial time classical algorithm for this problem is known.
+We call this a {\em generating set of the invariant factors}, or i.~f. generating set for short.
+The first step in the algorithms given in this paper is an efficient quantum algorithm to find an i.~f. generating set for $(I,+)$.
+This works similarly to the efficient quantum algorithm of \cite{Arvind} for finding a basis representation of $R$.
+No polynomial time classical algorithm for these problems are known.

 The computational difficulty of problems on rings may depend on how the algorithm is allowed to access the ring.
-We assume only blackbox access to the ring.
-That is, the ring elements are assigned arbitrary bit strings by some injective map $\eta$ and we have access to blackboxes implementing $f_+(\eta(a),\eta(b)) = \eta(a+b)$ and $f_\times(\eta(a),\eta(b)) = \eta(a \times b)$.
+We assume only black box access to the ring.
+That is, the ring elements are assigned arbitrary bit strings by some injective map $\eta$ and we have access to black boxes implementing $f_+(\eta(a),\eta(b)) = \eta(a+b)$ and $f_\times(\eta(a),\eta(b)) = \eta(a \times b)$.
 The ideal $I$ is specified by a list of generators $\tilde{I} = \{i_1,\ldots,i_m\}$ with $m = O(\log |R|)$.
-Given these inputs, our method for finding an i.\ f.\ generating set for $(I,+)$ proceeds in two steps.
+Given these inputs, our method for finding an i.~f. generating set for $(I,+)$ proceeds in two steps.
 First we find a generating set for $(I,+)$.
 Although the elements of $\tilde{I}$ generate $I$ as an ideal, they do not generate $I$ as an Abelian group, that is, by addition only with no left-multiplication by $R$ elements.
-After finding a generating set for $(I,+)$ we then convert it to an i.\ f.\ generating set for $(I,+)$ using the quantum algorithms of \cite{Cheung_Mosca, Watrous}.
+After finding a generating set for $(I,+)$ we then convert it to an i.~f. generating set for $(I,+)$ using the quantum algorithms of \cite{Cheung_Mosca, Watrous}.